A Minimal Methanol Backstop: Frequently Asked Questions

 The main differences between the scenarios is the use of fuels for backup electricity and heat.

-In the paper the import of green methanol from outside of Europe was only allowed in the scnario "green imports" along with imports of green steel and green ammonia:
+In the paper the import of green methanol from outside of Europe was only allowed in the scenario "imports" along with imports of green steel and green ammonia:

-This reduces the cost of the minimal methanol economy scenario by 26 bnEUR/a (3%), see Panel A.
+This reduces the cost of the minimal methanol backstop scenario by 28 bnEUR/a (3.4%), see Panel B.

-Hydrogen production in Europe is much lower than in the default scenario.
+Hydrogen production in Europe is around 70% lower than in the default scenario.

 Since the sustainability of carbon sources abroad cannot be guaranteed, it was assumed that direct air capture was used to source the carbon dioxide.
 This makes the methanol more expensive.
 Some sites in Europe can compete with these imports, because they have both biogenic carbon dioxide and cheap hydrogen.